-Sixth Grade Overview
+Sixth Grade Curriculum Overview

 This page provides:

-Overview of Sixth Grade Learning Objectives
+Overview of Sixth Grade Learning Milestones

 Sixth grade is a year of exciting progress in reading and language arts.
-The major milestones in Sixth grade reading and language arts are:
+The major milestones in sixth grade reading and language arts are:

 - Fluent reading with a variety of literary genres